 1. During one of our strolls near Westminster

-2. When I see low price and wine in one sentence, I’ll be around!
+2. When I see low prices and wine in one sentence, I’ll be around!

 3. London neighborhood is so pretty in black and white

-4. I tried to remember where this is but I just can’t remember.
+4. I tried to remember where this is, but I can’t remember.
 Do you know?

 5. London Eye, Big Ben and a double-decker bus in one photo – can that be anymore London than it is?